Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 > [Info] When you create an attribute set with attribute inheritance, you adopt all attributes from the selected attribute set.
 The inherited attributes cannot be changed.
 Further, all changes in the inheritance attribute set are also applied to the linked attribute set.
 Each time a change is made in the inheritance attribute set, the linked attribute sets are updated.

-1. Select an attribute set in the *Inherit/Copy Values from* drop-down list.
+1. Select an attribute set in the *Inherit/Copy values from* drop-down list.

-2. Enable the *Inherit Configuration* toggle if you also want to adopt the configuration to the new attribute set.
+2. Enable the *Inherit configuration* toggle if you also want to adopt the configuration to the new attribute set.

-3. Select the **Inherit** option in the *Inherit/Copy Values* drop-down list.
+3. Select the **Inherit** option in the *Inherit/Copy values* drop-down list.

 4. Click the [SAVE] button.
   The new attribute set is saved.
-The *Create Attribute Set* view changes to the *Edit Attribute Set* view.
+The *Create attribute set* view changes to the *Edit attribute set* view.
 The *Attribute set created* pop-up window is displayed.

   ![Attribute set created](/Assets/Screenshots/DataHub/Settings/AttributeSets/AttributeSetCreated.png "[Attribute set created]")